MeepMoop/battlestar/README.md

 ## Arguments
 1. **S**: Board side-length
 2. **N**: Stars per row and column
-3. **temperature**: Boltzmann distribution temperature- higher temperatures produce boards with fewer, but more structured clues, and vice-versa.
+3. **temperature**: Boltzmann distribution (inverse) temperature- higher temperatures produce boards with fewer, but more structured clues, and vice-versa.
 4. **n_puzzles**: Number of puzzles to generate

 ## Usage